mattburchett/Housekeeper/README.md

 # Housekeeper

-Housekeeper is a cleanup tool for Plex environements.
+Housekeeper is a cleanup tool for Plex environments.

 It requires two things - Plex and PlexPy (now known as Tautulli).
 It has a option for communicating with Telegram for cleanup purposes.